bvds/andes/documentation/install.md

 The following packages need to be installed:

-    gnu make, git, subversion, gnu c++, mysql, mysql-server, apache, wget, java, and php with mysql
+    gnu make, git, subversion, gnu c++, mysql, mysql-server, apache, wget, and php with mysql

 For RedHat systems, <http://fedoraproject.org/wiki/EPEL> may be helpful.
 In Linux, test packages using: